Sandwich1699975/NetCheck/README.md

 ### OS and Prerequisites

 Developed and tested for *Raspberry Pi 4b*.
 May work on other linux devices, not sure.
-I devleoped this on an arm based Mac.
+I devleoped this on an arm based Mac and it also works fine.
+If you can run Docker you're probably fine

-- *OS:* 64 Bit Raspberry Pi OS - Lite version (Full version should work as well)
-    - _Helpful tip:_ Enable SSH with password and guest access if you are setting up headless.
 - *Software*
-    - [Install `docker-compose`](https://docs.docker.com/compose/install/) if you haven't got it already.
-I would highly reccomend installing it connected to a monitor.
-Headless seems to have connection issues.
-Perhaps because you can't accept the EULA and bypass the login screen?
-I'm open to suggestions here.
+    - [Install `docker / docker compose`](https://docs.docker.com/compose/install/) if you haven't got it already. **If using raspberry pi** follow [the official instructions](https://docs.docker.com/engine/install/debian/) and skip the Docker Desktop instruction just below
-    - Make sure `Docker-Desktop` is set to automatically open as a startup app if you plan to have this run automatically.
+    - If you are using **Docker Desktop**, make sure `Docker-Desktop` is set to automatically open as a startup app if you plan to have this run automatically.
 I mean the entire app as well, not just the engine and container services.

 ### Setup